CodeTwo Signatures Add-in for Outlook - global installation & updating

 Follow the steps below to install CodeTwo Signatures Add-in for Outlook for the whole organization.

 - Download CodeTwo Signatures Add-in for Outlook.
-To do so, first log in to the CodeTwo Admin Panel.
-Next, go to the Tenants tab and click a tenant name (or the button next to it) to access tenant management pages.
-Select Signatures add-in for Outlook in the menu on the left and click Show classic add-in installation instructions to expand the description with the instructions.
-Finally, click the download link (Fig. 1., item 3).
+To do so, first sign in to the CodeTwo Admin Panel.
+Next, on the Tenants page, select your Microsoft 365 tenant and go to Outlook add-in.
+Finally, in the Legacy COM add-in for Outlook section, click the download link (Fig. 1., item 3).
 Download the MSI installation file to a shared network location.

 - On your Windows Server, press Win + R to launch the Run console, type gpmc.msc and click OK (Fig. 2.) to open the Group Policy Management Editor.